-If you start to look for a clamp-on multimeter, you’ll quickly notice that there are many to choose from.
+If you look for a clamp-on multimeter, you’ll quickly notice that there are many options.
 What sets these devices apart and causes them to be priced so differently?
-Which meter will do all of the things you need, without extra frustration and headaches?
-We’ve tested all of the best clamp-on multimeters to help narrow down the choices to our top recommendations.
+Which meter will do everything you need without extra frustration and headaches?
+We’ve tested the best clamp-on multimeters to help narrow the choices to our top recommendations.
 The following 10 reviews will compare what we learned about each of these multimeters.

 |Best Overall||UEi Test DL369||